 Part Two of the challenges of employment for the Deaf series.
 Read Part One here.

 When I moved to Connecticut, I reminisced about the days of the Probation department.
-Naturally, that was the first place I went to to seek a job.
+Naturally, that was the first place I went to seek a job.
 I interviewed for the probation officer position in my county.
 It turned out to be one of the worst interviews I’ve been to.

 Before I dive in about what happened with the interview, let me explain some things.
 I’ve gone to numerous job interviews.
 Beforehand, I usually try to ask for an interpreter or give a heads up about my deafness.
 Most often, they are not aware of the ADA law that they need to provide accommodations so I would find myself easing their worries that we can communicate via paper-and-pen method.
 It’s a difficult position for me to be in.
 When I should’ve been educating them about the ADA law accommodations, but instead I am trying to get on their good side and be likable for them to want to hire me.
 I worried that if I came across as demanding and made them uncomfortable, they wouldn’t consider hiring me.